tmbutterworth/hand-to-hand-outfits/README.md

 **Sidearm** - This hand-to-hand outfit is the least expensive and least effective weapon.
 They are low cost and available almost everywhere.
 Having them is better than being unarmed.

-**Ship Armory** - This hand-to-hand outfit increased the armory value of a ship which increases its capture and defense capability.
+**Small Ship Armory** - This hand-to-hand outfit increased the armory value of a ship which increases its capture and defense capability.
 The current art work being used as concept is from Rafael Ramawadh Plug-in Shields Up.

 No new missions, licenses or events have been added all outfits are available at the start of the game.